What is Sclerotherapy?

 Treating Veins Using Sclerotherapy

-Visual sclerotherapy describes treatment of veins that are near the surface.
+Visual sclerotherapy describes the treatment of veins that are near the surface.
 Deeper veins can be treated using ultrasound to guide the needle into the vein.
 The various solutions can also be prepared and made more powerful by mixing them into a foam solution, called foam sclerotherapy.

 What to Expect During Sclerotherapy Treatment

 Mild discomfort may occur during the procedure, and a cramping sensation may be felt for 1 to 2 minutes when more prominent veins are injected.
 The number of veins injected in one session varies, depending on the size and location of the veins and the patient’s overall medical condition.
 Any vein region may need anywhere from one to several sclerotherapy sessions.
-Medically prescribed compression stockings and/or bandages may need to be worn for several days to several weeks to assist in resolution of the veins.
+Medically prescribed compression stockings and/or bandages may need to be worn for several days to several weeks to assist in the resolution of the veins.
 In general, spider veins respond to treatment in 3 to 6 weeks, and larger veins respond in 3 to 4 months.